FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 This will take you to the "Add Application" page where you can create your application.
 Call the application "Next.js Example" or pick another name that you would like to use.

 Take note of the Client Id and Client Secret that FusionAuth provides you with for this application.
-We'll use them later in the code.
+You'll use them later in the code.

 Once you’re done, click the save icon and your application will be added.